-Yes, there is an annual beauty pageant for camels in Saudi Arabia, as they are truly the symbols of their proud and ancient heritage – and just like in the West, cheating at beauty pageants (camel or otherwise) has become an issue.
+Yes, there are annual beauty pageants for camels in the Middle East, as they are truly the symbols of their proud and ancient heritage.

 Eating a camel isn’t something most of us have done – although the Emir of Exploration, the mighty TFD Himself – has indeed dined on this most unique of animals!
 It was at a Bedouin wedding feast in the wilds of the Sahara in Egypt many years ago when I was excavating an archaeological site at Beni Hasan (Arabic: بني حسن ).
 The meat was tender and delicious, and the hump was truly decadent with lip-smacking layers of both tender meat and luscious fat!

 My uncle Tommy is one of the very few westerners who has ever cooked a whole camel in the traditional Middle Eastern fashion – he is a legend in the food industry and rightly so, having been honored to cook a whole camel for a Saudi Sheikh!
 Here he is in a brief video with his prized custom-made gas torch for BBQ!